edudip/edudip-next-api/edudip-next-api-documentation-en.md

 ```

+In this example API-Token should be replaced by your personal API token (see Authentication for details).

-For all API requests that could be successfully processed, the HTTP status code 200 OK is returned.
+For all API requests that have been successfully processed, the HTTP status code ```200 OK``` is returned.
 If an API request fails, an appropriate HTTP status code is returned.

 If you are missing functions in the API for integration in your application, please contact us and we will be happy to discuss with you whether this functionality can be added to the API.

-## Reference implementation

-A sample implementation of the edudip next API can be downloaded from https://github.com/edudip/next-api-client.
-This implementation is based on PHP and cURL and can be easily integrated in your project using composer.

 ## Authentication